Skip to content

 The “🛈” button opens a window showing detailed information (V(D)J designation, e-value, number of reads) about each clonotype.

-In addition, depending on what the user launched on this clonotype, we may also find detailed informations retrieved from IMGT or from CloneDB.
+In addition, depending on what the user launched on this clonotype, we may also find detailed information retrieved from IMGT or from CloneDB.

 Detailed information from CloneDB⚓︎